CarletonComputerScienceSociety/website/content/news/2020-2021/2020-07-15-welcome-annoucement.md

 *   [Join our Slack workspace](https://app.slack.com/client/T031C65PT/G6U984M6J)
 *   [Join our Discord server](https://discord.gg/fvdmVyZbJx)

-If you have any questions, suggestions, or concerns about the CCSS or anything CS-related, you can always reach us by email via [info@ccss.carleton.ca](mailto:info@ccss.carleton.ca).
+If you have any questions, suggestions, or concerns about the CCSS or anything CS-related, you can always reach us by email via [bod@ccss.carleton.ca](mailto:bod@ccss.carleton.ca).
 We are here to support you and we're happy to hear your input!
 That's all for now.
 This upcoming year will be a unique experience for us all, but we wish you every success!

 Until next time,